 - Executive Order and/or legislation, legal mandate, or imminent public safety risk

-- Alignment with research priorities based on Department mission and strategic goals
+- Alignment with the agency's mission and strategic goals

 - Requestor's experience in correctional research and subject-matter expertise in the proposed topic

 According to the Code of Federal Regulations (45 CFR 46), human subject means a living individual about whom an investigator (whether professional or student) conducting research obtains (a) data through intervention or interaction with the individual, or (b) identifiable private information.
 As per the US Department of Health and Human Services (HHS), the HIPAA Privacy Rule provides federal protections for personal health information (PHI) and personally identifiable information (PII), and held by covered entities and gives patients an array of rights with respect to that information.
 For more information please contact the US Department of Health and Human Services (HHS).

 The department is responsible for safeguarding the rights and welfare of persons under its legal jurisdiction as well as its employees who could potentially serve as subjects in research sponsored or approved by the department, or whose personal records are disclosed for research purposes.
 Individuals under the care of DOC are classified as vulnerable subjects due to their confinement status.
 The use of individuals under the care of DOC for medical experimentation, cosmetic research, or pharmaceutical testing are prohibited within the Bureau of Prisons (28 CFR 512.11).

 The department holds a Federal Wide Assurance (FWA) with the Office for Human Research Protections (OHRP) in the HHS.
 FWAs are required for every institution that is “engaged” in Federally-supported human subject research.
 An FWA is an agreement with HHS to review and approve research involving human subjects in accordance with the ethical principles outlined in the Belmont Report and the HHS regulations at 45 CFR Part 46.